AmuDhan4392/Devops_Notes/AWS/VPC.md

   A subnet is a range of IP addresses in your VPC.
   We can connect a subnet to the internet and route traffic to and from subnets using route tables.

+There is two types of subnet
+1. Public subnet
+2. Private subnet

 #### Route table

   A route table contains a set of rules, called routes, that are used to determine where network traffic from our VPC is directed.